Naman-Pal/SIHMON/ReportMechanicsandStructureChecklist.md

 - [ ] 11.
 Is each Conclusion, and if applicable, each Recommendation, stated in a separate paragraph and in a positive way?

-*The situation with our Conclusion is...*
+*The situation with our Conclusion is that is is under construction, we will soon bring future implementations of SIHMON in the conclusion*

-- [ ] 12.
+- [x] 12.
 Are the References/Bibliography complete?

-*The situation with our References is...*

 - [ ] 13.
 Do the Appendices support the study?

-*The situation with our Appendices is...*
+  * The appendix section is yet to be completed.*

-- [ ] 14.
+- [x] 14.
 Is the spelling correct?

-*The situation with running a spellcheck is...*
+*Grammarly was used to handle spellcheck. *

-- [ ] 15.
+- [x] 15.
 Is the language free of jargon?
+*chatGPT was used to reduce jargon. *

-- [ ] 16.
+- [x] 16.
 Is the same voice (I, one, person, etc.) used consistently throughout the Technology Report?

-*The situation with voice in our report is...*

-- [ ] 17.
+- [x] 17.
 Do the grammar and punctuation follow normally accepted rules of use?

-- [ ] 18.
-Are thoughts and illustrations/diagrams/charts that do not belong to the writer
-properly identified and footnoted in the text?
+- [x] 18.
+Are thoughts and illustrations/diagrams/charts that do not belong to the writer properly identified and footnoted in the text?

-*Identify work of others.*
+- Workload distribution: The report is primarily done by Naman Pal.
+The research was a combined effort of Naman and Zoyeba.
+The hardware and software specifics were mainly done by Eshan Salwan.

 # Appendices